junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 ### DECIDING DOSAGE BY HOW MUCH A PERSON WEIGHS

-In these pages most instructions for dosage are given according to the age of a person—so that children get smaller doses than adults.
+In these pages most instructions for dosage are given according to the age of a person, so that children get smaller doses than adults.
 However, it is more exact to determine dosage according to a person’s weight.
 Information for doing this is sometimes included briefly in parentheses ( ), for use of health workers who have scales.
 If you read.

 **(100 mg/kg/day),**